zkamvar/statistical-experimental-design/episodes/03-design-principles.md

 mitigate random error is through blocking.

 ## Randomization
+> ## Exercise 2: The efficient technician
+> Your technician colleague finds a way to simplify and expedite an experiment.
+> The experiment applies four different wheel-running treatments to twenty
+> different mice over the course of five days.
+Four mice are treated
+> individually each day for two hours each with a random selection of the four
+> treatments.
+Your clever colleague decides that a simplified protocol would
+> work just as well and save time.
+Run treatment 1 five times on day 1,
+> treatment 2 five times on day 2, and so on.
+Some overtime would be required
+> each day but the experiment would be completed in only four days, and then
+> they can take Friday off!
+> Does this adjustment make sense to you?
+> Can you foresee any problems with the experimental results?
+>
+> >
+> > ## Solution to Exercise 2
+> >
+> > Since each treatment is run on only one day, the day effectively becomes
+> > the experimental unit (explain this).
+Each experimental unit (day) has five
+> > samples (mice), but only one replication of each treatment.
+There is no
+> > valid way to compare treatments as a result.
+There is no way to separate
+> > the treatment effect from the day-to-day differences in environment,
+> > equipment setup, personnel, and other extraneous variables.
+> >
+> {: .solution}
+{: .challenge}

 Why should treatments be randomly assigned to experimental units?
 Randomization minimizes bias and moderates experimental error (a.k.a. noise).
 A hat full of